-A SMART goal refers to any goal that is specific, measurable, achievable, relevant and time-bound.
+A SMART goal refers to any goal, short or long-term, that is specific, measurable, achievable, relevant, and time-bound.
 The purpose of the SMART acronym is to help individuals set goals that are both clear and reachable.
-No matter how lofty or trivial your objective is, the SMART approach to goal-setting will set you up for success.
+No matter how lofty or trivial your objective is, the SMART approach to goal-setting will build an action plan for your success.

 Fortunately, setting a SMART goal is a process that is neither difficult nor time-consuming.
-Simply consider these guidelines and you’ll have a set of SMART goals for the upcoming year.
+Simply consider the guidelines below and you’ll have a set of SMART goals for the upcoming year.

 1. Are your goals SPECIFIC?

 A good goal needs to be specific and clear so that you’ll know exactly when you’ve accomplished the objective.
-For example, “running a successful business” is a common goal that many people have.
-This goal is too general because there are many ways in which a business can be defined as successful.
-For example, in the eyes of one individual, a business is successful if it produces a lot of revenue.
-According to someone else, a business is flourishing if it has a high rating from the Better Business Bureau means having a successful business.
+For example, “running a successful business” is a common goal that many people have, yet it is too general because there are many ways to define success.
+One individual might believe a business is successful if it produces a lot of revenue, while another person may believe a high rating from the Better Business Bureau means having a successful business.

 2. Are your goals MEASURABLE?

 Not only should your goals be specific, but they should also be measurable.
 Otherwise, you’ll have a difficult time tracking your progress and determining when you’ve accomplished your goal.
-In most cases, adding a number of some sort will make a goal measurable.
-For example, instead of saying that you want your business to produce a lot of revenue, you could say that you want your business to generate $1 million of revenue.
+In most cases, adding value will make a goal more measurable.
+For example, instead of saying that you want your business to produce a lot of revenue, you could make a business goal to generate $1 million of revenue.
 Then, take steps to be able to track the amount of revenue made per month in order to consistently measure your goal’s success.

 3. Are your goals ATTAINABLE?